robert-hardy/statistical_inference/PITCHME.md

 ---

-I randomly pick a coin.
-One is fair, one is biased (75% prob of H).
+Two coins: one is fair, one is biased (75% prob of H).

+I randomly pick a one coin.

 I toss and get HH.